Support Center / Download and setup / How to install a VPN on Fedora

 nmcli connection delete pvpn-killswitch

-c) Repeat the above steps to ensure all Proton VPN connections are removed.
+c) Re-run the following command to check that all Proton VPN connections have been removed:

 4. Try out our beta Linux app